Early-Stage Startup Marketing Should Be Polarizing (10 ad examples)

 5. Bloom and Wild

 It's true.
 The best startup slogans serve as more than a catchphrase.
-They act as a strategic filter for every decision a business will make.
+They act as a strategic filter for every decision a business makes.

 There's no better example of this principle than Care Wildly from Bloom & Wild (EU's #1 online flower shop).